Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 1. the type is restricted such that there is always 1 common interface implemented by the type and the declaring class
 1. the type is not restricted, and all its public members, except for those declared in `Any`, are delegated

 Requirement 2 is filled automatically by the addition of a property.
+It would be very confusing for this approach to live alongside the old syntax.
+It should be deprecated.
+The *Delegate Expression* in this approach is defined as the contents of the property's getter.

 #### Pros
 * **Delegation is declared inside the class body**, a much more sensible place because:
     - Delegation is an implementation detail
     - It's where you always have `this` in the scope
-* Very simple and intuitive
+* Does not make use of *Global Delegate Accessor Function* to fill requirement 2
-* Same semantics as regular kotlin properties
+* Same semantics as regular kotlin properties, so it's simple and intuitive to use
 * Inheritance of the delegate property also has the same semantics as regular kotlin properties, overriding the *Delegate Expression* is the same as overriding the property, so we borrow the existing language semantics, making it more intuitive.
-* Proposal 2 (the delegate accessor function) becomes obsolete (except for the old behaviour), as accessing the delegate is intuitive with a property.
-* Doesn't litter the class declaration line as much
+* Doesn't litter the class declaration line with implementation details
-* Old syntax can be deprecated, if that's desired

 #### Cons
-* We add a new language feature, instead of reusing old syntax
+* We add a new language feature, with a syntax completely different to the old syntax
 * Allows for a given class to use a mix of the two behaviours
 * Confusing with property delegates?
 They are still a completely different concept...
 * Repeats a type instead of referring to an identifier